Gender in youth sports in the United States

 Gender in youth sports refers to the role and influence that both young male and females have in sports.
-The participation of youth in sports is a matter that is always trying to be improved and appeal to all genders.
-There are organizations across the world that are trying to improve the disparity of participation rates between boys and girls.
+The participation of American youth in sports is a matter that is always trying to be improved and appeal to all genders.
+There are organizations in the United States that are trying to improve the disparity of participation rates between boys and girls.
 Every sport can be played by both girls and boys.